bstaber/Trilinos/README.md

-## Three-dimensional finite element method in the context of mechanics of materials
+## Parallel three-dimensional finite element method in the context of mechanics of materials

 ### Packages and libraries